-For fresh/frozen boneless beef and beef tongues, kidneys, livers and hearts: Obtain FSIS Form 9060-5, Meat and Poultry Export Certificate of Wholesomeness.
+Fresh/frozen boneless beef and beef tongues, kidneys, livers and hearts must be accompanied by FSIS Form 9060-5.
 The following statements must be provided on a letterhead certificate:

-The United States complies with the conditions stated in the OIE Terrestrial Animal Health Code as a country with negligible BSE risk.

-The beef meat and meat products were subject to testing for chemical residues in accordance with the United States National Residue Program sampling plans.

-The product (beef, livers, tongues, hearts and kidneys) was inspected and passed and found fit for human consumption.

-The beef and beef products were produced under mandatory HACCP regulations and undergo microbiological testing as required by FSIS regulation and were found to be in full compliance.
-Frozen product (beef, livers and/or tongues) must be packed and maintained at -18 °C in the holdings and inside shipping containers during transportation to Costa Rica.
+- The United States complies with the conditions stated in the OIE Terrestrial Animal Health Code as a country with negligible BSE risk. - The beef meat and meat products were subject to testing for chemical residues in accordance with the United States National Residue Program sampling plans. - The product (beef, livers, tongues, hearts and kidneys) was inspected and passed and found fit for human consumption. - The beef and beef products were produced under mandatory HACCP regulations and undergo microbiological testing as required by FSIS regulation and were found to be in full compliance. - Frozen product (beef, livers and/or tongues) must be packed and maintained at -18 °C in the holdings and inside shipping containers during transportation to Costa Rica.
 Fresh beef should be kept at 0 °C or below.

-Starting on January 9th, 2018 Costa Rica started to enforce Technical Regulation RTCR 400:2006 "Labeling of raw, ground, marinated, and tenderized meat and viscera."
+Costa Rica applies a national technical regulation on "Labeling of raw, ground, marinated, and tenderized meat and viscera."
 According to this regulation, product packaging must clearly indicate the following:

 - Name and number of the processing establishment. - Name and species of the cut.
-Ground meat is exempt from indicating the type of cut. - Indicate if the meat is ground, marinated, seasoned or tenderized. - Indicate the type of viscera. - Date of packing and expiration date. - Conservation instructions.

-- List of ingredients, listing them in descending order by mass, at the time of production.
+Ground meat is exempt from indicating the type of cut. - Indicate if the meat is ground, marinated, seasoned or tenderized. - Indicate the type of viscera. - Date of packing and expiration date. - Conservation instructions. - List of ingredients, listing them in descending order by mass, at the time of production.
 This list shall be headed with the title "Ingredients".
 The list must state added water in percentage terms. - Fat percentage for ground meat.
 If there is a mixture of different types of lots of ground meat, the expiration date should be indicated taking into consideration the date of the oldest lot. - Production code, lot or shipping number, which allows product traceability.
 The codes must be legible, indelible and resistant to moisture.